A Contextual Ranking and Selection Method for Personalized Medicine: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct three sets of numerical experiments.
-The first set tests the convergence rates of $\pfs_{\Erm}$, $\pfs_{\Mrm}$ and $\pfs_{\Arm}$ under different budget allocation strategies.
-This is a numerical presentation and verification of the theoretical result obtained in Theorem \ref{theo:1}.
-The second set compares the performance the proposed selection algorithm with some existing competitors on a series of benchmark functions, and the last set compares these algorithms on three real-world applications, namely the production line optimization, the assemble-to-order problem and the personalized cancer treatment.
+In this section, we conduct two sets of numerical experiments.
+The first set tests the performances of CR\&S Algorithms 1 and 2 on a series of benchmark functions, and the second set applies them to two real-world PM problems.